mgronis/java-testing/presentation.md

         1. this one allowes us to annotatio a vcariable that we want ot be a mock
         1. runner will do mock=mock(FancyService.class) for us
         1. this might make the code a bit clearer for us
-        1. what if we want to user the @Mocke in a data driven test
+        1. what if we want to user the @Mock in a data driven test
     1. __d.FancyServiceParametrizedTest__
         1. then we need to alter the test a bit
         1. we need to use the Parametrized runner for this to work